YUNBLAK/SUN_CORONAL_HOLE_EXTRACTION/README.md

-# Calculating the Area of Coronal Hole with Filters using OpenCV and Python
+# Calculating the area of the coronal hole with filters using OpenCV and Python
 ## by YUNBLAK

 ### Image Processing